pola-rs/r-polars/docs/docs/reference/LazyFrame_filter.md

-# `filter`
+data

-Apply filter to LazyFrame
+# Apply filter to LazyFrame

-## Description

-Filter rows with an Expression definining a boolean column

 ## Format

 An object of class `character` of length 1.

-## Usage

 ```r
 LazyFrame_filter(expr)